Modulation of metastable ensemble dynamics explains the inverted-U relationship between tone discriminability and arousal in auditory cortex: Introduction

+The inverted-U relationship between pupil-indexed arousal and performance has been demonstrated particularly clearly in the context of auditory processing, with examples observed during sound detection and discrimination tasks in mice \cite{mcginley2015cortical, hulsey2023decision} and humans \cite{murphy2011pupillometry, waschke2019local, beerendonk2024disinhibitory}.
+Although some work has revealed neural substrates of optimal sound detection \cite{mcginley2015cortical}, network-level dynamical principles mediating the inverted-U relationship, especially for sound discrimination, remain unclear.
+Here, we combined electrophysiology and circuit modeling to shed light on potential network mechanisms underlying optimal, arousal-dependent performance states for auditory discrimination.

-Given that neural correlates of the inverted-U relationship have been observed in auditory cortex even without task engagement \cite{mcginley2015cortical}, we examined how arousal impacts neural discriminability of pure tones during passive presentation.
-To achieve this, we used Neuropixels probes to record activity from ensembles of primary auditory cortex (A1) neurons in awake mice, and simultaneously monitored arousal state with pupillometry.
-We found that tone frequency was best decoded from A1 ensemble activity during periods of intermediate pupil dilation, in line with an inverted-U relationship.
-This finding extends previous results on optimal sound detection in auditory cortex \cite{mcginley2015waking} to population coding.
+Given that neural signatures of inverted-U arousal-performance relationships have been observed in auditory cortex (ACtx) without task engagement \cite{mcginley2015cortical}, we examined how arousal impacted neural discriminability of pure tones during passive stimulus presentation.
+To this end, we used Neuropixels probes to record sound-evoked activity from ACtx of behaving mice, while simultaneously monitoring arousal levels with pupillometry.
+We found that tone frequency was most accurately decoded from ACtx activity during intermediate pupil dilation, in line with an inverted-U relationship.
+This finding extends previous results on neural correlates of optimal sound detection in ACtx \cite{mcginley2015waking} to population-based neural discriminability of auditory stimuli.

+To illuminate potential network mechanisms governing this neural manifestation of the inverted-U relationship, we modeled ACtx as a recurrently-connected network of excitatory and inhibitory spiking neurons.
+We compared two canonical models for the network architecture -- uniform or clustered.
+In the latter model, neurons were organized into strongly-connected modules representing functional neural assemblies \cite{amit1997model}.
+Unlike uniformly-connected networks, clustered networks exhibit metastable activity patterns, characterized by spontaneous, transient activations of different neural assemblies \cite{deco2012neural,litwin2012slow,mazzucato2015dynamics, mazzucato2016stimuli, mazzucato2019expectation,wyrick2021state, brinkman2022metastable,la2019cortical}.

+We hypothesized that non-monotonic variations of stimulus discriminability might emerge from modulations of the metastable assembly dynamics present in clustered networks.
+To investigate this, we presented model networks with sensory stimulation and an arousal modulation.
+Motivated by experimental studies, an increase in arousal was modeled as a suppression of recurrent excitatory synaptic transmission \cite{gil1997differential,favero2012state,levy2006nicotinic,hsieh2000differential,eggermann2009cholinergic, kimura1997distinct,dinh2009norepinephrine,ohshima2017alpha2a,kobayashi2009presynaptic,kobayashi2000selective,hasselmo1997noradrenergic} and an increase in external drive (representing increased thalamic activation) \cite{poulet2012thalamic,mcginley2015cortical,nestvogel2022visual,petty2021effects,urbain2015whisking,aydin2018locomotion,erisken2014effects,molnar2021cell}.
+Under this implementation, the clustered model reproduced the inverted-U relationship between arousal and stimulus discriminability, while the uniform model failed to display such an effect.